2026-27 FAFSA Student Aid Index (SAI) Calculator

 Equity Value of Second PropertiesCountedCounted

-Equity Value of Primary HomeProtectedVaries by college; see this resource
+Equity Value of Primary HomeProtectedVaries by CSS Profile college; see this resource

 Retirement accounts, e.g. 401k, 403b, IRAs, pensions, etc..ProtectedProtected